Accessibility Percolation on Cartesian Power Graphs: Proof of Theorem .2.

-Our goal here is to show that $\liminf \Prob{\xwalksq{\xaL}{\xbL} \geq 1} > 0$, i.e. that there is at least a non-vanishing probability of $\xbL$ being accessible from $\xaL$ asymptotically.
-This is enough to show that the candidate threshold function is indeed a threshold function at which there is a transition from zero accessibility to non-zero accessibility, but it remains to be shown that the accessibility above the threshold is one.
-In any case we assume for this section that $\xbet$ is chosen as the threshold function $c_L$ from our main statement, so that in particular $\E{\tmpA}$ converges to a non-zero value.
+Per Corollary \ref{CorA} then $\E{\tmpA}$ converges to a non-zero value.
 This assures that it is sufficient to show that $\mathfrak{K}$ does not diverge.
 The following method of bounding $\mathfrak{K}$ adapts the idea used in \cite{Martinsson2018} to account for the correlations of accessible walks using the notion of shortcuts or arcs to obtain alternative walks from a focal one.

 Let $X_\pi$ be the indicator variable that the walk $\pi$ is quasi-accessible, then

 where the sum is over all walks from $\xaL$ to $\xbL$ on $\xGL$ or equivalently all valid walks on $\xGL'$.